 Performance of the Latest Intel Core i3 CPUs

-Knowing how many cores does an i3 have is just one part of the equation.
+Knowing how many cores an i3 has is just one part of the equation.
 You also have to look at the performance of i3 CPUs to understand where they stand in the hierarchy.

-As mentioned earlier, Intel Core i3 CPUs have come a long way in terms of their prowess.
-So much so that the latest gen Intel Core i3s are comparable in performance to Core i7s from the 8th and 9th generation.
+As mentioned earlier, Intel Core i3 CPUs have come a long way in their prowess, so much so that the latest gen Intel Core i3s are comparable in performance to Core i7s from the 8th and 9th generations.

-The following chart compares the performance of Core i3s across generation and against Core i5s and Core i7s.
+The following chart compares the performance of Core i3s across generations and against Core i5s and Core i7s.
 The scores are taken from Passmark Benchmark.

-Note that the Passmark benchmark takes the overall performance into consideration.
-It does not show multi and single core performance scores separately.
+Note that the Passmark benchmark considers the overall performance.
+It does not show multi and single-core performance scores separately.

 There are two phenomenal Core i3 CPUs that we can see here.

-The first is the 11th gen Intel Core i3 1125G4 as it takes a leap for laptop based i3 CPUs by featuring 4 cores and 8 threads.
+The first is the 11th gen Intel Core i3 1125G4.
+It leaps laptop-based i3 CPUs by featuring four cores and eight threads.